-Red elderberry (Sambucus racemosa) is a large shrub or small tree, with mature dimensions to 20 feet tall by 10 feet wide.
-It grows from full sun to full shade, and prefers moist to wet soil.
+Red elderberry (Sambucus racemosa) is a large shrub or small tree, growing up to 20’ tall by 20’ wide.
+It grows in full sun to full shade, and prefers moist to wet soil.
 It is deciduous with large, compound leaves.
-White flowers bloom from early-spring to mid summer in 1.5”-3” pyramidal clusters.
-Bright red berry-like drupes are toxic to humans unless properly cooked.
+White flowers bloom from early-spring to mid summer in 1.5”-3” upright, pyramid-shaped clusters.

 - Light Requirements: Full Sun, Part Shade, Full Shade

 - Wildlife Support: Pollinators, Hummingbirds, Pest-eating Insects